AI Agent Index

 How does pricing compare between Aider vs OpenCode?

-Aider uses a free model, starting at $0 per month.
-OpenCode uses a free model, starting at $0 per month.
+Aider uses a free model.
+OpenCode uses a free model.

 View full Aider profile